zed-alpha/shadow-gadgets/README.md

 - #### Overlapping sibling Views

-  To accomplish its effect, the library disables a target's intrinsic shadow and draws a clipped replacement in its parent `ViewGroup`'s overlay, by default, in front of all of the parent's children.
+  To accomplish its effect, the library disables a target's intrinsic shadow and draws a clipped replacement in its parent `ViewGroup`'s overlay by default, in front of all of the parent's children.
 This can cause a problem when a sibling with a higher elevation overlaps the target.